Jill Geisler: Resolve to give your team the gift of time (well spent)

-Years ago, I adopted the term “work-life harmony” instead of “work-life balance.”
+Years ago, I adopted the idea of “work-life harmony” instead of “work-life balance.”
 I think “balance” sets us up to be perpetually disappointed if we’re not in a 50-50 status of work and no-work.
 Such equilibrium rarely exists.

 The pandemic has taught us not to take things for granted.
 Now, more than ever, we value health, family, community — and great employers.
 Those priorities have led people, in record numbers, to opt out of jobs that take too much of a toll on their personal and professional well-being.